The Best Songwriters from the Golden Age of Hollywood – Part One – The Great Composers.

 Pre-Musicians Branch AMPASPre-Musicians Branch AMPAS

-193342nd StreetYou’re Getting to Be a Habit With MeHarry WarrenAl DubinLloyd BaconBebe DanielsPre-Musicians Branch AMPASPre-Musicians Branch AMPAS
+193342nd StreetYou’re Getting to Be a Habit with MeHarry WarrenAl DubinLloyd BaconBebe DanielsPre-Musicians Branch AMPASPre-Musicians Branch AMPAS

 1933Roman ScandalsKeep Young and beautifulHarry WarrenAl DubinFrank TuttleEddie Cantor and the ChorusPre-Musicians Branch AMPASPre-Musicians Branch AMPAS